“What do you mean they want a photograph of each of the Executive team members doing their hobby in the Annual Report? Work IS my hobby!”

 So how do you step into your branding authenticity?

 Stepping into your authenticity is a process.
 It often takes a bit of unlayering of your mental programming combined with working out who you are now and where your next step for your life/business is.
+Finding the sweet spot of your business will help give you an idea of what direction you want it to go.

 If you feel your marketing is missing the mark, or is not reflecting the real you, then find someone to help you step into your authenticity.